 Tracking your income and expenses is the first, crucial step toward eliminating spending patterns that can slow down your saving and investing.
 It can also draw attention to problematic purchases you might not be aware of, including fraudulent or double charges.

 To get a sense of your monthly expenses, put them into two categories: fixed expenses and discretionary expenses.

 If you share expenses with your partner, go over your monthly spending together.
 If you share accounts, you’ll want to be aware of one another’s expenses and discuss your savings goals and a budgeting plan that works for both of you.

 After about a month of tracking your spending, you might notice unnecessary expenses that are bloating your budget.

-Whatever the right ratio is for you, sticking to it can make goals feel much more attainable.
-That kitchen remodel you’ve always dreamed of or new car you’ve had your eye on can be a reality sooner than you might think if you know where your money is going and can adjust when necessary.
+Whatever the right ratio is for you, budgeting can make goals feel much more attainable.
+That vacation you’ve always dreamed of or new car you’ve had your eye on can be a reality sooner than you might think if you know where your money is going and can adjust when necessary.

 Being more mindful about your spending and budgeting habits may help you set aside more money each month to pursue the goals that matter most to you.